 Why Personalized Mentorship is Key to Mental Health Recovery

 Watching your child struggle with their mental health is heartbreaking and it can be hard to know how to help them.
 You may feel like you’re walking on eggshells, unsure how to help without making things worse.
+This is especially true when mental health challenges are linked to substance abuse, addiction, or risky behaviors.

 Let’s talk about what mentorship is, how it can help your child, and why it might be the missing piece in their recovery journey.